 Ill.
 Dept. of Public Health reports more than 40K new cases of COVID-19 over past week

-ILLINOIS (KFVS) - The Illinois Department of Public Health reported 40,026 new cases of COVID-19 and 45 additional deaths on Friday, May 13.
-That’s since the last reporting on May 6.
+ILLINOIS (KFVS) - The Illinois Department of Public Health reported 40,193 new cases of COVID-19 in the state, including 56 additional deaths, on Friday, May 20.
+That’s since its last reporting on May 13.

-According to the Centers for Disease Control and Prevention, 23 counties in Illinois are now rated at the Medium Community Level, including 14 counties in the northern part of the state, eight in the central part and one in southern Illinois.

-As of Thursday night, 909 Illinoisans were reported to be in the hospital with COVID-19.
-Of those, 87 patients were in the ICU and 25 patients with COVID-19 were on ventilators.
+As of Thursday night, 1,060 people in Illinois were reported to be in the hospital with COVID-19.
+Of those, 116 patients were in the ICU and 43 patients with COVID-19 were on ventilators.

 Copyright 2022 KFVS.
 All rights reserved.